 Children who are in hospitals and shelters often aren’t able to participate in Valentine’s Day festivities.
 Primrose School at Vista Ridge partnered with a local organization to create cards for children who are going through difficult times – and you and your child can too!
 Call a nearby children’s hospital or research a local children’s organization to donate cards to.

 Take a little extra time one morning at home for a fun, Valentine-themed family breakfast.
 Make heart-shaped pancakes using a cookie cutter and serve strawberries, raspberries and other red fruits.
 Primrose School on Yankee and at Centerville started this fun tradition by hosting families for an annual Valentine’s Day breakfast.
-Parents and students alike look forward to this special February morning each year.

 From holiday-themed activities to taking the time to give back, we hope you and your child feel and spread the love this Valentine’s Day.